gleber/ledger-parsita/memory-bank/progress.md

 - Test cases in `tests/test_balance_printing.py` have been significantly simplified and all are passing.
 - All previously failing tests related to capital gains logic have been fixed.
 - Error handling for proceeds consolidation in `src/balance.py` has been refactored using the `Result` pattern.
+- Automatic commenting of calculated balances in `Transaction.balance()` is implemented and tested.
 - Ready to begin Phase 2 (Generating journal entries, updating files).

 ## Known Issues